Core competencies are two words that we often hear in conjunction with leadership and sustainability.

 Task Management involves working efficiently and competently.

-Working efficiently means a leader makes use of current technology and wise use of outside resources.
+Working efficiently means a leader uses current technology and wise use of outside resources.
 The leaders avoid procrastination and set priorities.

 Working competently means the leader has mastered the fundamentals of the job.
-This leader can apply new methods and new information as appropriate for new tasks.
+This leader can apply new methods and information appropriate for new tasks.

 Leaders take action and achieve results.